 Do you love the police uniform?
-Is your ambition to become an IPS officer?
-In this post, we shall see how can you become an IPS officer.
-We shall also cover the eligibility criteria and the medical requirements for IPS.
+Is your ambition to become an Indian Police Service (IPS) officer?
+How can you become an IPS officer?

 IPS Full Form: What is the full form of IPS?

-The full form of IPS is Indian Police Service.
+The full form of IPS is the Indian Police Service.

 The legacy of the Indian Police Service (IPS)